fxamacker/ccf_draft/ccf_specs.md

 This document would not exist without Ramtin M. Seraj and Bastian Müller.

-Ramtin and Bastian's contributions on this effort is hard to list exhaustively because they inspire individuals and teams to produce impactful results.
+Ramtin and Bastian's contributions to this effort are hard to list exhaustively because they inspire individuals and teams to produce impactful results.

 Ramtin M. Seraj led the effort to require a deterministic and more compact alternative to JSON-Cadence Data Interchange Format.
 This document's "Objectives" section includes and adds to the initial objectives Ramtin listed (in a notion) for a binary format for Cadence external values.